Things To Consider When Buying A Home With A Well

 For example, in Hopkinton, Massachusetts, one of the areas I sell homes, the seller is required to test the water quality before passing papers.
 Hopkinton is one of the few towns in the area that has this requirement.
 An excellent buyer’s agent servicing Hopkinton should understand this before making an offer.

-In most locations, it is the buyer’s responsibility to check the quality and quantity of the well.
+In most locations, it is the buyer’s responsibility to check the well’s quality and quantity.
+Well inspections should never be skipped when buying a home.

 In Massachusetts, the owner of the home will also need to have a permit to have the well, a permit which you will want to see before you buy if it is new construction.